 - Add tracking and attribution so you can measure where activation and expansion come from.

-When youâre ready to add a referral or affiliate layer, pick a platform that supports native inâapp sharing, zeroâfriction onboarding, and automated payouts to keep the experience seamless for both advocates and new users.
+When you’re ready to add a referral or affiliate layer, pick a platform that supports native in-app sharing, frictionless onboarding, and automated payouts to keep the experience seamless for both advocates and new users.

-A: Start with a contextual invite flow that removes friction for collaborators to join.
-Measure invite conversion and timeâtoâvalue.
+A: Add a contextual invite flow that removes friction for collaborators to join.
+Measure invite conversion and time to value.

-A: Use content to educate and preâqualify users when the product requires higher intent or expertise; prioritize product changes when a single UX improvement unlocks clear activation and sharing behaviors.
+A: Use content when you need to educate and pre-qualify users.
+Prioritize product changes when a UX improvement unlocks clear activation and sharing behaviors.

-đ¸ Get 10x More People SharingWith Zero-Friction Signup
+💸 Get 10x More People SharingWith Zero-Friction Signup

 Traditional sharing programs lose most potential promoters at signup.
-ShareMySaaS eliminates that barrier completely â users start sharing with one click, no forms required.
+ShareMySaaS eliminates that barrier completely — users start sharing with one click, no forms required.
 Turn every satisfied customer into an active promoter and watch your reach explode.